-Machine learning requires massive amounts of data, and making defensible employment decisions requires accuracy and validation.
+Machine learning in recruiting requires massive amounts of data, and making defensible employment decisions requires accuracy and validation.
 Smaller companies who do not have sufficient numbers of people to support accurate analysis would do well to engage a consulting firm with enough cases to support their validations.

 Biometrics and machine learning can help recruiters make better decisions and manage their workload, but they cannot replace human conversation.
 Some analysts tout chatbots and human-like talking computers to handle routine communications with candidates.
 History may prove us wrong, but we believe nothing can replace a recruiter’s personal touch.